Skip to content

 Choose MKV only if you're downloading in 4K with modern codecs (many 4K videos use VP9 or AV1, which MP4 doesn't always support by direct copy) or if you need to keep multiple audio or subtitle tracks in a single file.
 To watch it, any PC with VLC opens it without trouble.
 On high resolutions, there's how to download videos in 4K.

 In short: MP4 by default, MKV only for modern 4K or multitrack.
-If you're interested in formats and quality in general, we expand on it in the best video formats and quality.
+If you're interested in formats and quality in general, we expand on it in the best video formats and quality and in the H.264, VP9 and AV1 codecs.

 Frequently asked questions